nonnb/nonnb.github.io/src/SmartGit/Manual/GitConcepts/GitLargeFileStorage.md

 ### Locking a LFS file for exclusive access

-The `git-lfs lock` command attempts to acquire exclusive access to a file, e.g.
+The `git-lfs lock` command attempts to acquire exclusive access to a file, to allow it to be edited in the local Working Tree, e.g.

 `git lfs lock myfile.png`